Echelon-Guild/Echelon-Bot/README.md

 It is primarily a World of Warcraft event scheduling service that integrated with Discord.

+# Using the bot
+The bot interacts with Discord through Slash Commands.

+Slash commands take parameters, then usually respond with a series of dropdowns to gather more information.

+Available commands are:

+/raid NAME DESCRIPTION
+/mythic NAME DESCRIPTION
+/meeting NAME DESCRIPTION
+/event NAME DESCRIPTION

+/event just adds an extra step where it asks if you want a raid, dungeon, or meeting.

 # Running the bot
 Echelon-Bot (pending rename) runs in a docker container and requires an Azure Storage Account for data persistence.